 In the fall of 2017, I began this page on the blog to share my very favorite cookbooks…from my own messy shelves.
-When I have time, I’ll continue this cookish-bookish journey.
-For now, a work in progress and begins with…
+Once in a while, usually on a whim, I find time to continue this cookish-bookish journey.
+It’s a work in progress.
+For now, check this out:

 There are so many wonderful Thanksgiving cookbooks, but here are a few of my old and new favorites — in no special order.
 I also have added, at the bottom of this section, links for some books I haven’t bought, but that look scrumptious and worth checking out.
 If you don’t have a very basic, all-purpose cookbook such as HOW TO COOK EVERYTHING by Mark Bittman or JOY OF COOKING, BETTER HOMES AND GARDENS, etc., then that must be your first purchase.
 You need something in which you can look up anything.
 Go to the bookstore and look at a few; buy the one that appeals the most to you.
 After that, order a special holiday book or keep your eyes out at the used book or thrift store for these or other Thanksgiving specials.